LeonM789/Powerpoint-Creator/README.md

 <br>

 1. Make sure you have a link and access to a file server where all the files (txt and jpg) are linked
+2. Download the template and the notebook or the Python file
-2. Install all required packages by running the first cell
+3. Install all required packages by running the first cell or by using the terminal
-3. Give the variable url the link to the file register
+4. Give the variable url the link to the file register
+5. Adjust the code or your data and the powerpoint template to your needs <br>
+    5.5.
+Run the Python file by using the terminal (cd *your/folder/path* , pyhton3 pp_creator.py) <br>
+    OR <br>
-4. Run the "download cell" to scrape the file register and download all the data to the folder where the notebook is located
+    5.5.
+Run the "download cell" in the notebook to download all the data to the folder where the notebook is located <br>
-5. Adjust the code or your data and the powerpoint template by your needs
-6. Run the "create cell" to create the powerpoint
+    5.6Run the "create cell" to create the powerpoint <br>
-7. Adjust the images in the powerpoint that are not well fitted
+6. Adjust the images in the powerpoint that are not well fitted <br>
-8. Add your own slides that you need
+7. Add your own slides that you need

 <br>